Paying and Persuading: Optimal Contracts

 \begin{definition} Primitives $\{u, v, k, \delta\}$ are \emph{nontrivial} at prior $\mu_0$ if $V_+'(0, \mu_0) > -k$.
 They are \emph{incentivizable} at $\mu_0$ if for each $\{\rho, t, u', \alpha\} \in \mcal F(0, \mu_0)$, there exists $\mu \in \supp(\rho)$ and $a \in \supp(\alpha(\mu))$ such that $a \neq a^*(\mu, \mathbf{0})$. \end{definition}

 \begin{proposition} Transfers are strictly backloaded at $\mu_0$ if and only if primitives $\{u, v, k, \delta\}$ are nontrivial and incentivizable at $\mu_0$. \end{proposition}

+Proposition \ref{p: weak ray regularity} strengthens Theorem \ref{t: transfers as last resort} in the following way: it provides a history-dependent stopping time $T_\sigma^*$, before which only informational incentives are used to motivate Receiver (and indeed they are used), and after which transfers can potentially be used.
 The proof can be found in the \blue{\ref{p: weak ray regularity proof}} Nontriviality is the easier of the two conditions to satisfy, and in particular will hold so long as $k$ is sufficiently large (i.e. transfers are expensive enough that information is ``cheaper'' at a first pass).
 Incentivizability is the less obvious of the two conditions to be satisfied, since it requires control over every solution to the dynamic contracting problem, which is itself an endogenous equilibrium object.
 I conclude this section by giving an easier to check sufficient condition for incentivizability.

-For the statement of the next result, let $\mcal V^*(\mu_0, 0)$ be the value to the static problem, and $\text{cav}(V_0)(\mu_0)$ to be the solution to the static problem \textit{without transfers.} Note that $\mcal V^*(\mu_0, \delta) > \text{cav}(V_0)(\mu_0)$ if and only if transfers are useful to Sender in the static one-shot problem.
+For the statement of the next result, let $\mcal V^*(\mu_0, 0)$ be the value to the static problem, and $\text{cav}(V_0)(\mu_0)$ to be the solution to the static problem \textit{without transfers.} Note that $\mcal V^*(\mu_0, 0) > \text{cav}(V_0)(\mu_0)$ if and only if transfers are useful to Sender in the static one-shot problem.
 Proposition \ref{p: wrr if static k-cavification} shows that so long as transfers are useful in the static one-shot problem, then the problem is incentivizable.

 \begin{proposition} Primitives $\{u, v, k, \delta\}$ are incentivizable if $\mcal V^*(\mu_0, 0) > \text{cav}(V_0)(\mu_0)$. \end{proposition}